matplotlib/matplotlib/doc/devel/contributing.rst

 Installing Matplotlib in developer mode
 ---------------------------------------

-To install Matplotlib (and compile the c-extensions) run the following command from the top-level directory ::
+To install Matplotlib (and compile the C-extensions) run the following command from the top-level directory ::

    python -mpip install -ve .